harunaltunhr/github-slideshow/_posts/0000-01-02-harunaltunhr.md

 title: "Hello Everyone!"
 ---
 Your text
-Use the left arrow to go back!
+I want to replace this text